seanlhiggins/watterson/README.md

 <b>Update (14/11/19)</b>: Using Flask to make a simple app with UI for uploading csv, cleaned up some references, removed hardcoded stuff.
 Nothing fancy.

 <b>Update (18/11/19)</b>: Made the basic UI.
 Renamed app.
 Start putting together front end functions.

+<b>Update (2/12/19)</b>: Handled the form inputs, made the elements dynamic, create the landing page for summarising the actions, linked up the form to the original functions that do the lifting.
+A bit messy and cluttered right now to just make it work, but it does what I planned for now.
+Next I'll make the functions more succinct, the UI a bit nicer, account for bad calls etc.